Fraternities and Sororities

 College Panhellenic Council (CPC)

 The College Panhellenic Council supports the women's fraternities and sororities that are represented by membership in the National Panhellenic Conference.
-The Panhellenic Council hosts its primary recruitment process in September.
-An Executive Board made up of eight sorority women work year-round to promote unity within the sororities, through weekly delegation, frequent events for the whole CPC community, hosting Formal Recruitment each year, and much more.
+The Panhellenic Council hosts its primary recruitment process in August.
+An Executive Board made up of eight sorority women work year-round to promote unity within the sororities, through bi-weekly delegation meetings, frequent events for the whole CPC community, hosting Formal Recruitment each year, and much more.
 The Executive Board works to promote the Panhellenic mission and vision of building relationships on trust through transparency, accountability and mutual respect.
 Innovation and core values of friendship, leadership, service, knowledge, integrity and community guide us in fulfilling our mission.
+Visit the College Panhellenic Council Website.

 The following are organizations which are currently unrecognized by the university: